Snapshot Journeys Travel Planning Tips, Info, Pictures

 In travel business language, I"m a FIT (Foreign Independent Traveler).
 That means I plan my own trips, book my flights and hotels, and plan my own itinerary.
 But I've also traveled with friends, and gone on all-inclusive holidays.
 Whatever the trip, my travel packing tips work for them all!

 And I always pay my own way, except for Sri Lanka, when part of my trip was subsidized.
-And frankly, I likely wouldn't have thought to go until someone called and said "Press Trip!"
+And frankly, I likely wouldn't have thought to go to Sri Lanka, until someone called and said "Press Trip!"
+And I am so glad they did.
+It was an amazing trip!

 Enjoy your Snapshot Journeys.
 Take lots of pictures and make some memories!